cash-baker/cash-baker.github.io/essays/ai-reflection.md

 AI can be a great tool to personally tailor educational content for students with specified needs, freeing up time for teachers or TAs.
 AI could also be used for data analytics, identifying areas that students may need more support in.

 ### VIII.
 Conclusion:
 Being able to use AI this semester has, without a doubt, enhanced my learning experience in numerous ways.
 I can learn and digest the same amount of information, but in a way that takes less time and can work around my specific learning styles, all without needing to talk to another person and take up their time.
-It works best when it optimizes your learning style, rather than depend on it wholly.
+It works best when it optimizes your learning style, rather than depend on it wholly, so emphasizing this to students is my main suggestion for future courses.